What is Functional Testing? Explained with Test Cases and Example

 Actual output i.e. the output after executing the test case and expected output (determined from requirement specification) are compared to find whether the functionality is working as expected or not.

-Smoke Testing is a kind of Software Testing performed after software build to ascertain that the critical functionalities of the program are working fine.
+Smoke Testing is a kind of Software Testing performed after the software is built to ascertain that the critical functionalities of the program are working fine.
 It is executed “before” any detailed functional or regression tests are executed on the software build.
 The purpose is to reject a badly broken application so that the QA team does not waste time installing and testing the software application.

 In regression testing test cases are re-executed in order to check whether the previous functionality is working fine and the new changes have not introduced any new bugs.
-This test can be performed on a new build when there is a significant change in the original functionality that too even in a single bug fix.
+This test can be performed on a newly built code snippet or program when there is a significant change in the original functionality that too even in a single bug fix.

 Functionality testing confirms whether something works.
 Usability testing confirms whether it works well for users.
 Functionality testing is a predecessor to usability testing in order to have valid feedback from the testers who are using the application.
 It is often the last step before feature/software goes live.
 Usability tests make sure the software meets user needs.